-Adrian Cronauer, Vietnam DJ And Inspiration For ‘Good Morning Vietnam’ Dies At 79
+Adrian Cronauer, Vietnam DJ And Inspiration For ‘Good Morning Vietnam,’ Dies At 79

 — CNN Breaking News (@cnnbrk) July 19, 2018

 Cronauer remained connected to the military long after his days in uniform had ended.
 From 2001-2009, he served as a confidential adviser to the Deputy Assistant Secretary of Defense.
 He also represented the POW/MIA Office as special assistant to the Director.
-Cronauer was also an attorney with a JD from the University of Pennsylvania, but he agreed to disbarment in 2014 for misrepresentations made concerning loan modification and foreclosure prevention practices.
+Cronauer was an attorney with a JD from the University of Pennsylvania, but he agreed to disbarment in 2014 for misrepresentations made concerning loan modification and foreclosure prevention practices.

-No cause of death was provided for Cronauer, although he was known to be battling an un-specified illness for two months.
-According to USA Today, the death was confirmed by Mary Muse, the wife of his stepson.
+No cause of death was provided for Cronauer, although he was known to be battling an unspecified illness for two months.
+According to USA Today, his death was confirmed by Mary Muse, the wife of his stepson.